 Heroines in the Robert Langdon series by Dan Brown

-In Dan Brown’s most recent novel Origin Ambra Vidal is the newest in the line of intelligent and attractive heroines that accompany Robert Langdon during/throughout their quest to uncover a groundbreaking secret that will change the way we see the world.
+In Dan Brown’s most recent novel Origin, Ambra Vidal is the newest in the line of intelligent and attractive heroines that accompany Robert Langdon during/throughout their quest to uncover a groundbreaking secret that will change the way we see the world.
 Vidal possesses all the characteristic features that Dan Brown heroines display in the previous novels.
 Her connections to the victims and key characters of the plot, her attractive features and relationship with Langdon and lastly her distinguished intelligence as well as her educated and cultured background indisputably/undoubtedly establish her as this novel’s female protagonist.
 The qualities she displays are typical of Dan Brown heroines – what changes depending on the novel is the extent to which Dan Brown decides to emphasize certain qualities over others.

 A distinguished expert in her field, Vidal is the “highly respected” (Origin, Ch.
 22, p.107) director of the Guggenheim museum in Bilbao, Spain and holds a degree in art history from Universidad de Salamanca.
 She is thirty-nine years old and has never been married, yet she is engaged to Prince Julian, the future King of Spain.
 She is also Edmond Kirsch’s trusted friend and hosts the event where he plans to uncover his great scientific discovery about the origin and future of human life.
 Just like all previous female characters, her presence in the novel is necessitated because of the strong connections she has with important characters.
-Her recent perceived falling out due to their rushed engagement and her infertility decreased her trust in him, which made her unwilling to return to the palace when Kirsch’s murder takes place.
-Thus she instead escapes her security guards with Langdon.
-Her close friendship with Kirsch and, as a result, her insider knowledge about Kirsch’s scientific research and life in general, is an invaluable asset that makes her partnership with Langdon necessary for figuring out a way to find the presentation and broadcast it to the world.
+Her recent perceived falling out due to their rushed engagement and her infertility decreased her trust in the Prince, making her unwilling to return to the palace when Kirsch’s murder takes place.
+Instead she escapes her security guards with Langdon.
+Her close friendship with Kirsch and, as a result, her insider knowledge about Kirsch’s scientific research and life in general, are invaluable assets that make her partnership with Langdon necessary for figuring out a way to find the presentation and broadcast it to the world.
 Her connection to Prince Julian makes her unwilling to return to the Palace and her connection to Kirsch makes her passionate and adamant about staying with Langdon and helping him figure out Kirsch’s password, a task whose completion requires her presence.
-Both of her relationships make her deeply motivated to figure out the Kirsch’s password and broadcast his discovery; on the one hand she wants to respect her friend’s last wish to make his work public and on the other hand she hopes that her fiancé is not involved in the assassination.
+Both of her relationships make her deeply motivated to figure out the Kirsch’s password and broadcast his discovery.
+On the one hand she wants to respect her friend’s last wish to make his work public and on the other hand she hopes that her fiancé is not involved in the assassination.
 In other words, her connection to two key characters necessitates her companionship with Langdon and because the implications of the quest affect her personally the quest becomes more intriguing to the reader.